Iron486/Country_data_clustering/README.md

 ### Click here to check the interactive plot --> [Features vs Labels Kmeans: Interactive Plot](https://nbviewer.org/github/Iron486/Country_data_clustering/blob/main/features_and_labels_plot_interactive.html)

 Below, instead, I plotted the different clusters on the globe.
-Each cluster, can be associated with countries with more similar developpment conditions.
+Each cluster can be associated with countries with more similar developpment conditions.

 ## **<p align="center"> Kmeans: Needed Help Per Country </p>**